segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 <details>
 <summary><b>High-level Abstractions</b> - Utilizing high-level abstractions and domain-specific languages (DSLs).</summary>
 <ul>
 Specialized languages or frameworks designed for specific problem domains.
-An example and in the same time a special case is rexex, a type of language we may call a processor, which can be embedded it into imperative programs, or used in browsers whenever we need to extract a string by providing a pattern to match against.
+An example and at the same time a special case is regex, a type of language we may call a rational expression, which can be embedded into imperative programs, and used to extract a string by providing a pattern to match against.
 </ul>
 </details>

 <details>
-<summary><b>Declarative Queries</b> - Express queries to retrieve or manipulate data and not specifying how to
+<summary><b>Declarative Queries</b> - Express queries to retrieve or manipulate data and not specify how to
 achieve the result.</summary>
 <ul>
 With query languages like SQL for relational databases or XPath for XML we can just define the query and get the data.